Ad Recomendation System Redesign

 1. They are worried about their privacy being invaded and being used for malicious purposes.

-2. Users are generally not motivated to report ads—most of users believe that the process of reporting ads sidetracks them from their original goals on the platform.
+2. Users are generally not motivated to report ads—most users believe that the process of reporting ads sidetracks them from their original goals on the platform.

 With a better understanding of the current pain points to the process of reporting ads and research into other digital platforms, the team decided we were ready to begin Storyboarding ideas using Crazy 8s.
 Each of us came up with 8 ideas that we could potentially pursue to address these problems.